-In a recent work \cite{quev11}, it was proposed to use the Zipoy-Voorhees transformation \cite{zip66,voor70} to generate the quadrupolar metric ($q-$metric), which can be interpreted as the simplest generalization of the Schwarzschild metric, describing the gravitational field of a distribution of mass whose non-spherically symmetric shape is represented by an independent quadrupole parameter. {In the literature, this metric is known as the Zipoy-Voorhees metric, delta-metric, gamma-metric and $q$-metric \cite{mala04,Mashhoon2018}.
-Here, we will use the name $q$-metric to highlight the importance of the quadrupole parameter $q$}.
-Consequently, this metric can be used to describe the exterior gravitational field of deformed distributions of mass in which the quadrupole moment is the main parameter that describes the deformation.

-{Circular and radial geodesics of the exterior gamma-metric ($\gamma=1+q$) have been compared with the spherically symmetric case to establish the sensitivity of the trajectories to the gamma parameter \cite{Herrera2000IJMPD}.
-Moreover, it was shown that the properties of the accretion disks in the field of the gamma-metric can be drastically different from those of disks around black holes \cite{ Chowdhury2012,Quevedo2016,Boshkayev2016}.}

 The question arises whether it is possible to find an interior metric that can be matched to the exterior one in such a way that the entire spacetime is described as a whole.
 To this end, it is usually assumed that the interior mass distribution can be described by means of a perfect fluid with two physical parameters, namely, energy density and pressure.
 The energy-momentum tensor of the perfect fluid is then used in the Einstein equations as the source of the gravitational field.